 The IC bus employs two signals; SDA (data) and SCL (clock), to communicate between integrated circuits in a system.
-Data is transferred on the bus serially, one bit at a time.
-The address and data can be transferred in byte (8-bit) format, with the most-significant bit (MSB) transferred first.
+Data is transferred on the bus serially one bit at a time.
+The address and data can be transferred in byte (8-bit) format, with the most significant bit (MSB) transferred first.
 In addition, each byte transferred on the bus is acknowledged by the receiving device with an acknowledge bit.
-Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus.
-The bus uses transitions on the data pin (SDA) while the clock is high to indicate a start and stop conditions.
+Each transfer operation begins with the master device driving a start condition on the bus and ends with the master device driving a stop condition on the bus and ends with the master device driving a stop condition on the bus and ends with the clock is high to indicate a start and stop conditions.
 A high-to-low transition on SDA indicates a start and a low-to-high transition indicates a stop.
-Normal data-bit transitions must occur within the low time of the clock period.
+Normal data bit transitions must occur within the low time of the clock period.
 These conditions are shown in Figure 26.
 The master generates the 7-bit slave address and the read/write (R/W) bit to open communication with another device and then waits for an acknowledge condition.
-The TAS5709 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
+The TAS5707 holds SDA low during the acknowledge clock period to indicate an acknowledgment.
 When this occurs, the master transmits the next byte of the sequence.
 Each device is addressed by a unique 7-bit slave address plus R/W bit (1 byte).
 All compatible devices share the same signals via a bidirectional bus using a wired-AND connection.
 An external pullup resistor must be used for the SDA and SCL signals to set the high level for the bus.